-The available load Shed Points (HVAC, Lighting Zones, Misc) are configured within the AK-SM.
-From the Configuration/Control/ two HVAC units are shown and a load shed index of '4' has been
+The available load Shed Points (HVAC, Lighting Zones, Misc) are two HVAC units are shown and a load shed index of '4' has been

 Energy/Demand Response screen select the Load Shed tab.
 Any

 The example below shows the HVAC and Lighting sections.
 The